awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 ------

-Update `kube-proxy` on Worker nodes:
+Update `kube-proxy` on Cluster:
+- `kube-proxy --resource-containers` flag has been deprecated in [Kubernetes 1.16](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.16.md#deprecations-and-removals).
+If your cluster was created and upgraded since EKS 1.11, your kube-proxy DaemonSet spec does not use configMap to pull configuration and has `--resource-containers` flag.
+This fails in Kubernetes 1.16, and must be removed before upgrading to EKS 1.16.
+- **Note**:
+  - EKS 1.12 and later already creates "kube-proxy-config" during cluster creation.
+This is only needed for EKS 1.10 and 1.11 clusters that being upgraded to EKS 1.16.
-- Check existing `kube-proxy` DaemonSet configuration on the cluster,
+- Check `kube-proxy` configuration on the cluster for `--resource-containers` flag by running below command,
    ```
-   kubectl get ds kube-proxy -n kube-system -o jsonpath={.spec.template.spec.containers[0].command}
+   kubectl get daemonset kube-proxy --namespace kube-system -o jsonpath={.spec.template.spec.containers[0].command}
    ```
-   1. If above command returns below output,
+   1. If above command returns output with config path to a file,
       ```
       [kube-proxy --v=2 --config=/var/lib/kube-proxy-config/config]
       ```
-      - Patch the `kube-proxy` daemonset to use the image that corresponds to your cluster's Region and current Kubernetes version \(in this example, `1.16.8`\)\.
+      - then patch `kube-proxy` DaemonSet to use the image that corresponds to your cluster's Region and current Kubernetes version \(in this example, `1.16.8`\)\.
       [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html)

          - First, retrieve your current `kube-proxy` image: